Her Heart for a Compass: Production

 The publishing rights were acquired by Mills & Boon.
 The book is published by William Morrow and Company in the United States.
 Ferguson worked with Scottish romance author Marguerite Kaye on the novel.

 Reception

 The novel placed 10th in the United Kingdom's hardback fiction bestsellers chart, after selling 1,079 copies in the week ending 14 August 2021.
 In the novel's first week it sold 1,241 hardback copies.

 Critical reception of the novel was generally mixed.
-The review aggregator website Book Marks collected 5 reviews on the book, 2 of which were classified as "rave", 1 was classified as "positive", 1 as "mixed", and 1 as "pan".
 The Times's Sarah Ditum called the novel a "thinly veiled wish fulfilment fantasy" that "is more slog than seduction" and rated it two out of five stars.
 The Daily Telegraph's Hannah Betts described the novel as "underwhelming" and also rated it two out of five stars.
 The Guardian's Alison Flood praised the work as "chaste good fun".
 The Independent's Roisin O'Connor rated the novel three out of five stars.
 The Evening Standard's Melanie McDonagh recalled the novel as "amiable tosh" and "a perfect example of the genre".